 Rules for Code Comments

-- only document the "why".
-The code should be documentation of the "what" in most cases
+- only document the "why" (the intent and motivation).
+The code itself should be documentation of the "what" in most cases

 - if you had to rewrite a piece of code 3 times before it worked, write about what made it so difficult